loopandlearn/news/docs/index.md

 ## Topics in the `Loop and Learn` Facebook Group

-Topics are a great new way to search for info on our FB page!
+Topics are a great new way to search for info on our FB group!

 Please add a “topic” to your post when you visit and that will help you and others find the topic easily when searching in the future.